Utah Transit Authority: Fares

 UTA's bus fares are fixed price, based on the service type, with express routes costing more.
 As of April 1, 2013, the basic bus and TRAX fare is US$2.50, and Paratransit is US$4 A fare on one mode of transit will usually transfer to another (e.g., bus to TRAX, FrontRunner to TRAX or bus, etc.).
 Paper and electronic transfers are issued and valid for use on other buses, TRAX and the S-Line.
 Fares on FrontRunner are distance-based and can be transferred to TRAX or bus, but TRAX or bus fare cannot be transferred to FrontRunner without purchase of an upgrade.
-Exemptions apply to kids below 6, who ride free with fare-paying rider, up to 3.
+Exemptions apply to kids below 6, who ride free with fare-paying rider (up to three kids).

 Numerous fare products and a variety of discounts and discount passes are available for eligible riders.
 These include all day and monthly passes purchased at local stores; passes for college students, minors, and seniors; Group Passes; and employer-sponsored passes.
-Ticket machines at all FrontRunner, MAX, TRAX and S-Line stations accept cash and major debit and credit cards.
+Ticket machines at all FrontRunner, TRAX and S-Line stations accept cash and major debit and credit cards.
 While ticket machines provide change for cash purchases, cash paying riders must have the exact fare amount upon boarding buses, as change is not available.

 In 2009, UTA launched an automated fare collection system (ARC) to collect fares with contactless smart cards.
 As the first full AFC system in the United States to accept contactless bank cards, the UTA system, implemented in conjunction with Vix Technology, received the 2009 Innovation Award from the American Public Transportation Association and the 2009 Sesames Transportation Award.

 FAREPAY is a prepaid card accepted on any UTA operated transportation, except paratransit.
 The cards can be purchased online or a UTA customer service center, as well as select retailers.
 The cards have a one-time US$3 activation fee, but can then be loaded (or reloaded) with as little as US$5 or as much as US$500.
 Reloading of cards may also be done online or at a UTA customer service center, as well as the same select retailers that sell the cards.
-On August 18, 2024, FAREPAY switched from a percentage discount off other payment methods to a daily and weekly fare caps.
+On August 18, 2024, FAREPAY switched from a percentage discount off other payment methods to a daily and weekly fare cap.